-Dr Selena Nemorin is a lecturer in sociology of digital technology at the University College London.
+Dr Selena Nemorin is a lecturer in educational technologies at Monash University.
 Her research interests include critical theories of technology, surveillance & society, AI/tech ethics, and youth and new media/technologies.

 She has worked on research projects that have examined the uses of new technologies in digital schools, data/IoT ethics, educational equity and inclusion, as well as human rights policies and procedures in post-secondary institutions.